juliobraganca/juliobraganca/README.md

 ## Education
 - Backfront Academy: iOS 5-month Bootcamp (Expected conclusion in Dec 2023)
 - 100 days of swift from Paul Hudson
-- Bachelor's degree in Accounting
+- Bachelor's degree in Accounting (I know, right!)

 ___
 Feel free to explore my repositories; all feedback is welcome!